 Systems

 Ark provides no systems as they are widely known in ECS implementations.
-This is a deliberate decisions, based on these reasons:
+This is a deliberate decision, based on these reasons:

-- Systems are usually tied to queries in a 1:1 relation, while it is easily possible to combine multiple queries.
+• Systems are usually tied to queries in a 1:1 relation, while it can be very useful to combine multiple queries.

 Below, we provide an example for how to implement systems and a scheduler.